csc-training/summerschool/programming/c/docs/04_data_structures.md

     - Pass a pointer to an array by specifying the array's name

 - Return array from a function
+    - Do not return local variables that go out of scope
+    - Can return dynamically allocated memory or static variables

 ```c
 void myFunction(int *param) {